KDAB/cxx-qt/book/src/qobject/generated-qobject.md

 ``` rust,ignore,noplayground
 fn qt_thread(&self) -> UniquePtr<CxxQtThread>
 ```
-This function provides you with a handle to the Qt thread the QObject resides in.
+This function provides you with a handle to the Qt thread that the QObject resides in.
 This is helpful as the QObject itself is neither Send, nor Sync.
 The CxxQtThread however is Send and can therefore be moved into a different thread.
 By using the `queue` function on the CxxQtThread, you may then queue a Rust lambda onto the Qt thread again.